isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-killer/index.md

 The Flowtron BK-15D Electronic Insect Killer stands out for its **effective UV light** that attracts mosquitoes and other flying insects from a distance.

 It also features a **non-clogging killing grid**, which ensures continuous operation without interruptions caused by insect debris.
-Moreover, the device is built with **weatherproof construction**, making it highly durable and suitable for outdoor use in various weather conditions. **Benefits: ** - Covers up to 1/2 acre, making it suitable for large outdoor spaces. - Easy to install and maintain. **Cons: ** - Requires continuous power supply.
+Moreover, the device is built with **weatherproof construction**, making it highly durable and suitable for outdoor use in various weather conditions. **Benefits: ** - Covers up to 1/2 acre, making it suitable for large outdoor spaces. - Easy to install and maintain. **
+Cons:
+- **
+- Requires continuous power supply.

 - Not effective in windy conditions as mosquitoes might not reach the device.
 Related: [Mosquito Traps](https://pestpolicy.com/best-mosquito-trap/)